EmanuelAlogna/Brain-MRI-generation-using-GANs/README.md

 │   │
 │   ├── DeepMRI.py                                  - script from [1].
 │   ├── SegAN_IO_arch.py                            - script from [1].
-│   ├── SeganCATonColab.ipynb                       - notebook from [1].
-│   ├── dataset_helpers.py                          - script that allows to read tf.record.
+│   ├── SeganCATonColab.ipynb                       - this file allows to test the predictions contained in data folder │   ├── dataset_helpers.py                          - script with some utility functions.
-│   ├── dsc_from_generated_samples.ipynb            - this file contains the abstract class of the trainer.
+│   ├── dsc_from_generated_samples.ipynb            - this file computes DSC from the segmentation of the predictions.
-│   └── segmentations_from_generated_samples.ipynb  - this file contains the abstract class of the trainer.
+│   └── segmentations_from_generated_samples.ipynb  - this file shows the qualitative results of segmentation of the predictions.